ohel/vvvlaskin/README.md

 ## How to run

 1. `npm install`
+2. `npm run build` to build the app
-2. `npm run example` to run an example
+3. `npm run example` to run an example
-3. `npm run examplebalances` to show example balances
+4. `npm run examplebalances` to show example balances

 To calculate the report for a specific input file, year and currency, use a command like: `npm run build && node src/app.js input.jsonl 2022 BTC`, where *input.jsonl* has the transactions, *2022* is an optional year, and *BTC* an optional crypto currency code.
 List of currencies is in `src/currencies.ts`.